pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 This document describes some strict rules for the Arlington PDF model, for both the data and the predicates (custom declarative predicates that start `fn:`).
 Only some of these rules are currently implemented by various PoCs, but everything is precisely documented here.

+Note that the Arlington PDF Model accurately reflects the latest agreed ISO 32000-2:2020 PDF 2.0 specification ([available for no-cost](https://pdfa.org/sponsored-standards/)) and as amended by industry-agreed errata from https://pdf-issues.pdfa.org.
+If this state of affairs is unsuitable for adopters of the Arlington PDF Model (e.g. unresolved errata are causing issues for implementations) then the recommended practice is for those specific implementations to create private `diff` patches against the model as it is entirely text-based.

 # TSV file rules